dynatrace-extensions/snmp-traps-generic/README.md

-# <Traps Generic>
+# Traps Generic
 SNMP traps can be used to gain more details about the health state of your network devices.
 By adding event-based data to all the metrics reported by a dedicated SNMP extensions, you are able to diagnose the performance and availability issues even better.

 **Use Cases**

--Track number of traps reported by their types, so that you can enable alerting for issues such as port flapping -Review individual events reported by the SNMP devices, so that you have more details explaining metric anomalies
+- Track number of traps reported by their types, so that you can enable alerting for issues such as port flapping

-## Usage
-For now go for [dev](#dev)
+- Review individual events reported by the SNMP devices, so that you have more details explaining metric anomalies

 ## Dev